 - Critical chain tasks include only the actual work effort and the due date is protected by a shared project buffer.

-- The tasks in a critical path plan are each worked to a due date so early task finishes rarely result in an earlier project finish.
+- The tasks in a critical path plan are each worked to a due date so with normal procrastination early task finishes rarely result in an earlier project finish.

 - The tasks in a critical chain plan are worked like a relay race with each runner focusing on finishing their leg of the relay and handing it off to the next runner as soon as possible.

-Of course, maybe the biggest difference of all is that CCPM projects have a much higher chance of finishing on time (90% +) and in 25-50% less time!
+Of course, the biggest difference of all is in the results – Because CCPM projects have a much higher chance of finishing on time (90% +) and in 25-50% less time!